hammadhussain0811-crypto/online-bookstore-postgre-sql-project/README.md

 * Identify customers with multiple orders
 * List customers who have placed at least 2 orders
 * Find the most frequently ordered book
-* Show the top 3 most expensive books of 'Fantasy' Genre
+* Show the top 3 most expensive books of 'Fantasy' Genre,etc

 ## Tools Used